Augusto-Bortoli/Augusto-Bortoli/README.md

-- 👋 Hi, My name is Augusto Bortoli, I'm 22 years old and I live in Córdoba, Argentina.
+- 👋 Hi, My name is Augusto Bortoli, I'm 22 years old and I'm living in Christchurch, New Zealand.
-- 👀 I’m interested in all programming languages, but I like gonna be an Android Developer.
+- 👀 I’m interested in all programming languages, but I'll gonna be an Android Developer.
 - 🌱 I’m currently learning Full-Stack Development.
 Front-end: HTML, CSS with bootstrap, AngularJS and Typescript.
 Back-end: MySQL, Java with Springboot and Apache.
-- 📫 How to reach me: mail: augusto.bortoli24@gmail.com / Instagram: @augustobortoli.
+- 📫 How to reach me:
+ mail: augusto.bortoli24@gmail.com
+ number: +64 021 2877300

 <!---
 Augusto-Bortoli/Augusto-Bortoli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.